Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: Sure, send it across.

-12. Voicemail Sales Scripts
+12. Voicemail sales scripts

 Script 21:

 So, ensure that you follow up even if it’s over a voicemail.
-Use this script when following over voicemails.
+Use this script when following up over voicemails.

 Script 22: